On a volume invariant of 3-manifolds: Examples obtained from the Whitehead link and its sister

 Hence $\{ \volh(M_i)\}$ is an infinite set.
 But the first accumulation point for volumes of hyperbolic manifolds with one cusp is $\volh(W).$ However, a manifold with volume arbitrarily close to this value is obtained by Dehn surgery on either $P$ or $W$, a contradiction to our assumption.

 This proves that all but finitely many lens spaces $L(p,q)$ have volume minimiser a Dehn filling on $P$ or $W.$ \end{proof}

-\begin{corollary} The sequence $(\;\vol(L(p,q))\;)_{(p,q)}$ converges, as $p^2+q^2\to\infty$, to the volume of the Whitehead link complement. \end{corollary}
+\begin{corollary} The sequence $(\;\volt(L(p,q))\;)_{(p,q)}$ converges, as $p^2+q^2\to\infty$, to the volume of the Whitehead link complement. \end{corollary}

-\begin{corollary} For $p^2+q^2$ sufficiently large, the topological volume of the lens space $L(p,q)$ is realised by a knot.
-Moreover, if $q=1,$ then the minimiser is unique and the complement is a tunnel number one once-punctured torus bundle. \end{corollary}
+\begin{corollary} The topological volume of the lens space $L(p,q)$ is realised by a knot, i.e.\ $h(L(p,q))=1$.
+Moreover, for $|p|$ sufficiently large, the minimiser of $L(p,1)$ is unique and the complement is a tunnel number one once-punctured torus bundle. \end{corollary}